realperlon/variation-service/README.md

 ## Possible next steps
 * Some genes have a lot of variation data. (e.g. BRCA2 has more than 12k).
 Offer an extension that allows to "slice" through the results
-* In a similar way the autosuggest-feature current responds with all matching gene names.
+* In a similar way the autosuggest-feature currently responds with all matching gene names.
 They are never shown by the frontend, as such they could be limited to just a few suggestions.

 ## Technology stack
-* The REST api has been build using Jersey
+* The REST api has been built using Jersey
 * API documentation is provided using Swagger
 * Java classes are mapped to XML (and json) representations using JAXB (Java Architecture for XML Binding)